notsonerdysid/DRONE-BLUEPRINT/README.md

 .csv file : https://github.com/notsonerdysid/DRONE-BLUEPRINT/blob/main/BILLS%20OF%20MATERIAL/BOM.csv
 docs File : https://docs.google.com/document/d/1cGEEqKZGyfhhKSGbjoTj9GcO14NI_GNIEH85b2QIAr4/edit?usp=sharing
 .md File :  http://github.com/notsonerdysid/DRONE-BLUEPRINT/blob/main/BILLS%20OF%20MATERIAL/BOM.md
 I have tried to make t the budget below the funding limit.
 Any additional costs caused by shipping or unforeseen expenses will be covered personally.
-Minor assembly materials like soldering iron, screws, zip tie, double tape, etc will also be provided by me.
+Minor assembly materials like soldering iron, screws, zip tie, double tape, buzzer and etc will also be provided by me.
 Funding will be used only for essential learning components.

 **Summary for how I spend my time before submitting**